 Over the past couple of weeks the 57-year-old Timbavati Private Nature Reserve has fuelled the always volatile ‘hunting debate’ by deciding to conduct rhino hunts on its property.
-Africa Geographic founder Peter Borchert throws out a challenge.
+Former Africa Geographic editor Peter Borchert throws out a challenge.

 Timbavati is part of the Associated Private Nature Reserves (APNR) that include concessions offering clients both wildlife viewing/photographic safaris and hunting safaris.
 The fences that once separated the properties on the APNR reserves and from the western boundary of the Kruger National Park have been long gone, allowing game including lions, cheetahs, rhinos and elephants to move without hinder through the greater region.
 I guess this raises the question of who actually owns the game, but that is another question.